atoma-network/atoma-docs/papers/whitepaper.md

 To account for the above phenomena, we have deliberately designed Atoma to provide the right financial incentives to compute providers to participate in the network and be able to monetize their hardware.
 This incentivizes compute providers to acquire better hardware which will allow nodes to accrue higher value in the long run.

-These financial incentives combined with a series of optimizations around AI inference will lead to nearly optimal node GPU utilization, allowing the Atoma Network to scale horizontally with the number of nodes, and also to scale vertically with better available hardware per node.
+These financial incentives combined with a series of optimizations around AI inference will lead to nearly optimal node GPU utilization, allowing the Atoma Network to scale horizontally with the number of nodes, and also to scale vertically with better available hardware per node. -->

+The Atoma Network is designed to rely on existing blockchains as compute resource coordination layers.
+This means, that the financial incentives to participate in the network, as a node, will be managed by Atoma's on-chain smart contracts.
+The data and compute layer is decoupled from blockchains, as these have very limited compute capabilities.
+For this reason, following the modular design space, the Atoma Network can be thought of as an AI coprocessor or a heavy compute execution layer on top of exiting blockchains.

 New applications will be built through the Atoma Network that can leverage the immense potential of generative AI models in order to provide a new intelligence layer for Web3 protocols.